"What you measure affects what you do." — Joseph Stiglitz

 Because qualities like engagement and collaboration are more personal and subjective than, say, test scores, they are best evaluated by the students themselves.
 I had students assess how well they did in three areas that I considered particularly important: Participation, Self-directedness, and Time Management/Organization of Materials.

 In each of the three areas I chose for them, they would answer three questions and then summarize how well they did in that area.
 These questions are shown in the second page of the form below.
 When they had answered the questions in each area, they would summarize them as a single grade for each area and transfer it to the front of the form.
 I would then review their assessment and evaluate them myself.
 Any discrepancy between their assessment and mine would serve as a springboard for a conversation during the grade conference.
-Those conversations were often the most important and poignant interactions I would have with students.

 Here is the form that I used in my physics classes to summarize students’ grades at the end of each marking period.
 It provides an overview the entire grading system in a box-score format that helps make a student’s strengths and weaknesses visible.